Qumulo/docs/_includes/content-reuse/admin-guides/smb/managing-file-shares-shared-folders-mmc.md

    {% include note.html content="If you click **Browse...**, you might see the **q$** parent item in the directory tree.
 The is the root (`/`) of the file system." %}

-1. In the **Create a Shared Folder Wizard: Name, Description, and Settings** dialog box, do the following:
+1. In the **Create a Shared Folder Wizard: Name, Description, and Settings** dialog box:

    1. Enter the **Share name**, for example `jennifer-reports`.